eeshamoona/Stickerface/frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Party Tracker Mode 🎉

+The app features a live "Party Tracker" with leaderboards, betting, and NFC integration.
+For full documentation on setting up NFC tags and running the party, see **[PARTY_README.md](./PARTY_README.md)**.

 ## Photos Page Features

 The application now includes a comprehensive Photos management system: